elvinmirzazada/elvinmirzazada/README.md

 ### Hi there,  [website] 👋

 ## I'm a Software Engineer
-- 🔭 I currently work at incuda GmbH as a Software Engineer!
+- 🔭 I currently work at UnionFintech OU as a Software Engineer!
 - ⚡ Fun fact: I love to jogging, riding and play chess!

 ### Connect with me: